 The G HUB software offers great features with the Logitech G600, both on Windows and macOS.
 You can easily program all your buttons and save up to three profiles on the mouse's onboard memory.
 However, we couldn't get profiles to work, and the profile switching button would only cycle between the same preset.
 We expect it to be fixed with a future firmware update.

 The Logitech G600 is a great MMO mouse and one of the very few that are also compatible with macOS.
 It's a bit bigger than some traditional gaming mice due to the high-back design, which might not be suitable for small hands.
 Its performance is great and it offers plenty of programmable buttons.
+See our recommendations for the best mice and the best MMO mice.
+If you're interested in Logitech products, also check out the best Logitech mice.

 The Razer Naga Trinity and the Logitech G600 MMO Gaming are both great MMO mice.
 The Naga has a unique design with three optional panels to give you your choice between two, six, or 12 additional buttons.
 Both mice can only be used wired, though the cable on the Logitech is slightly less rigid.
 The Logitech can be used comfortably in both palm and claw grip by everyone except those with small hands, but isn't recommended at all for fingertip grip due to its shape.
 On the other hand, the Razer is best for medium and large hands in palm grip, everyone except those with small hands in claw grip, and only larger hands for fingertip grip.